Protohistory of West Virginia: Tomahittans

 The Tomahitans developed from either the Yuchi or the Cherokee from eastern Tennessee.
 Both the Hernando de Soto Expedition in 1542 and the Captain Juan Pardo Expedition in 1568 made contact with the ancient Uchi, who were also referred to as the Chisca.
 In western North Carolina Hernando Moyano attacked and burned the Chisca village of Maniatique (Saltville, Virginia) on the upper Holston River near the New River watershed during the spring of 1567.
 Beginning in 1675, the Yamasee were regularly recorded by the Spanish of the missionary provinces of Guale (central Georgia coast) after being pushed to northeastern Florida from the Savannah River by the Westo.
-The ancient Shawnee settled here.
+The Shawnee settled here.
 The Carolina Algonquians had lived in southern lower lands for nearly six hundred years.
 In 1727, a delegation of southern Cherokee, close neighbors of the Muscogee (Creek), visiting Charleston, South Carolina referred to the Tomahitans as old enemies of their allies the Yamasee of the Muskogean language.